graphcore-research/track-and-visualize/README.md

 | Usability: | |
 | Visualisation Quality:| |

 **Additional Comments:**

 ### Issues / Bugs
 Detail any errors or bugs you encountered here.

 ### Features
 Detail any features you wish to see added to the library (i.e. additional plots, additional inputs for interactive plots, additional interactions with the visualisation, etc..)

 ### Documentation
 Did the documentation make sense?
-Any areas that need clarifying?
+Any areas that need clarifying? -->

 ### Notes on Different Jupyter Front-Ends
 #### VS-Code
-When installing `nvis` for the first time on VS-Code, you may get a Javascript error in the notebook, if this occurs simply exit VS-Code and start it again, then the error should resolved.
+When installing `tandv` for the first time on VS-Code, you may get a Javascript error in the notebook, if this occurs simply exit VS-Code and start it again, then the error should resolved.

 #### Google Colab
-After installing `nvis` on colab, you may need to restart the Jupyter session, as colab may not immediately have access to the `matplotlib` backend.
+After installing `tandv` on colab, you may need to restart the Jupyter session, as colab may not immediately have access to the `matplotlib` backend.

-Also `nvis` depends on `ipympl`.
+Also `tandv` depends on `ipympl`.
 To use it with a colab notebook you need to call:

 ```python
 from google.colab import output
 output.enable_custom_widget_manager()
 ```

-before executing any `nvis` functions.
+before executing any `tandv` functions.

 ### Developers Install